srichandra1777/Raiku-School/README.md

 - Interactive lessons on Raiku fundamentals
 - Quizzes with instant feedback
 - Responsive design for all devices
-- Anoma-inspired UI with black background and red accents
+- UI with black background and red accents

 ## Deployment